epidataio/epidata-community/README.md

 Installation and Launch
 ------------------------
+- Docker Container:
+The epidata-community docker image is available as a stand-alone package with all code and required components.
+To build and start a docker container, simply execute the command shown below (replacing 'epidata123' with a custom token):
+    docker run -p 443:443 -it -e token=epidata123 epidataio/epidata-community:0.10.0

+- Installation Scripts:
-Detailed installation and launch scripts are available in epidata-install repository.
+One can also set up EpiData plaform by followig the installation and launch scripts available in epidata-install repository.
 We recommend cloning epidata-community repository to epidata folder within ubuntu user's home directory (/home/ubuntu).

 Configuration